Adam Feldman is the National Theater and Dance Editor and chief theater critic at Time Out New York, where he has been on staff since 2003.

 New and upcoming Broadway shows headed to NYC in 2025

 Seeing a Broadway show can require quite a lot of planning—and sometimes a leap of faith.
 You can wait try to see only the very best Broadway shows by waiting until everything opens and gets reviewed, but by then it is harder to get tickets and good seats.
 So it's smart to keep an eye on upcoming productions—whether they're original musicals and plays or revivals of time-tested classics—and pick out some promising options in advance.
-Here, in order of their first performances, are the productions that are set to begin their Broadway runs in the first few months of 2025.
-(Other shows may be added if and when they are announced.)
+Here, in order of their first performances, are the productions that are set to begin their Broadway runs in 2025.
+(Other shows will be added when tickets to them go on sale.)
 Recommended: Current and Upcoming Off Broadway Shows

 Best Off Broadway shows for kids and families